Best Air Purifiers for Pet Dander in the Nursery (2026)

 What stands out

-- HEPA filtration captures 99.97% of particles down to 0.3 microns, dander included
+- True HEPA filtration — the standard captures at least 99.97% of particles down to 0.3 microns, dander included

 - App control means fan-speed changes without entering the nursery

-- Sized for bedrooms — it can’t carry an open-plan living area
+- Sized for bedrooms — owners note it can’t carry an open-plan living area

 - Filter replacements every 6–8 months are part of the real price